 Official statistics have long been at the heart of decision-making in the UK.
-In 1941, Winston Churchill created the post of National Statistician at the centre of government.
+In 1941, Winston Churchill created what was effectively the post of National Statistician as the head of the new Central Statistical Office at the centre of government.
 Its function was to create a body of information that would be accepted and used without question by all parties to a decision.

 The initial focus was on the war effort.
 After the war, the emphasis was on macro-economic measurement and the development of a well-articulated system of national accounts.
 From the 1960s it developed into the leadership of the Government Statistical Service (GSS), a professional group with the role to provide statistical insights in support of all parts of government.
 During this period, social statistics grew to maturity alongside economic data.

 Into the 1990s, the open government agenda, initially championed by John Major when Prime Minister, saw official statistics as an essential element in democracy, serving government and the wider community.* The 2007 Statistics and Registration Service Act enshrined this broad function to serve the public good in statute.